micronDLA/SDK/docs/Codes.md

 **remove**: remove a number of layers in the beginning of the model.

-**two_programs**: create a separate program for each bank instead of modifying addresses during execution
+**two_programs**: create a separate DLA program for each bank instead of modifying addresses during execution, will increase memory consumption in the DLA, but increase speed

+**parametric_offset**: use a parameter to the DLA program with an offset for output and input, will increase speed without increasing memory consumption

+**no_rearrange**: skip output rearrangement of data

+**comparesw**: compare the output of the DLA with an internal software reference implementation

 **imgs_per_cluster**: images processed by each cluster (batch size for one cluster).

 **addr_off**: set address offset for the memory map.

+**mvbatch**: MV level batch (batchsize must be a multiple of 4), i.e. MV units will be used to generate one image each

 **profile**: compile, run and check which option works better. loop{ compile, run, save_best_choice }